schauhan/portfolio-starter-academic/content/post/weak-states-and-privilege-violence/index.md

 ---
 title: Weak States and Privilege Violence
-subtitle: How corrupt politicians and elites could make nation states weak, and normalize violence in the country.
+subtitle: How corrupt politicians and elites make nation states weak, and normalize violence in the country.
 date: 2021-02-23T05:12:52.548Z
 draft: false